antrvan746/CS14118-Lab02-MapReducePrograming/docs/report.md

 ### 20127435 - Tran Van An

-+ After completing above tasks, I know more about the useful of MapReduce in handle real-problems in many aspects as well as get experiences in MapReduce Programing for the midterm test.
++ After completing above tasks, I know more about the useful of MapReduce in real-problems in many aspects as well as get experiences in MapReduce Programing for the midterm test.

 ### 20127395 - Phan Minh Xuan